laravel/docs/eloquent.md

         }
     }

-In this example, we assign the `name` parameter from the incoming HTTP request to the `name` attribute of the `App\Models\Flight` model instance.
+In this example, we assign the `name` field from the incoming HTTP request to the `name` attribute of the `App\Models\Flight` model instance.
 When we call the `save` method, a record will be inserted into the database.
-The `created_at` and `updated_at` timestamps will automatically be set when the `save` method is called, so there is no need to set them manually.
+The model's `created_at` and `updated_at` timestamps will automatically be set when the `save` method is called, so there is no need to set them manually.

 <a name="updates"></a>
 ### Updates

 The `save` method may also be used to update models that already exist in the database.
-To update a model, you should retrieve it, set any attributes you wish to update, and then call the `save` method.
+To update a model, you should retrieve it and set any attributes you wish to update.
+Then, you should call the model's `save` method.
 Again, the `updated_at` timestamp will automatically be updated, so there is no need to manually set its value:

+    use App\Models\Flight;

-    $flight = App\Models\Flight::find(1);
+    $flight = Flight::find(1);

-    $flight->name = 'New Flight Name';
+    $flight->name = 'Paris to London';

     $flight->save();

 <a name="mass-updates"></a>
 #### Mass Updates

-Updates can also be performed against any number of models that match a given query.
+Updates can also be performed against models that match a given query.
 In this example, all flights that are `active` and have a `destination` of `San Diego` will be marked as delayed:

-    App\Models\Flight::where('active', 1)
+    Flight::where('active', 1)
           ->where('destination', 'San Diego')
           ->update(['delayed' => 1]);

 The `update` method expects an array of column and value pairs representing the columns that should be updated.